QMonkey/monkey-vim/README.md

 " A wrapper around git-commit.
 If there is nothing to commit, :Gstatus is called instead.
 :Gcommit [args]

-" Calls git-merge and loads errors and conflicted files into the quickfix list :Gmerge [args]
+" Calls git-merge and loads errors and conflicted files into the quickfix :Gmerge [args]

 " Like :Gmerge, but for git-pull